amegahed/NativeBio/README.md

 ### 1. PHP 8.1+

-The data science map uses Laravel10 which relies upon PHP 8.1 or later.
+The back end code is built upon Laravel10 which relies upon PHP 8.1 or later.

 ### 2. Web Server